Japanese Boys' Hair Styles

-Figure 1.--Some boys wear short hair so the bangs are not very pronounced.
+Figure 1.--Japanese children have commonly had their hair done in bangs.
+The boys here in the 1990s wear short hair so the bangs are not very pronounced.
 We also note a kind of shaggy bangs as well as bangs that are very sharply cut.

 We do not have much information about Japanese hair styles at this time.
-Our archive of Japanese hair styles is still relatively limited.
+There have been differences over timne, but Japanese hair styles seem less varied than childrn's styles in the West.
+We do not know why this is.
+We have begun to collect information, but our archive of Japanese hair styles is still relatively limited.
 We note many boys wearing cropped hair in the early 20th century.
-I am not entirely sure why this was so common.
-I believe the schools reqyuired it.
+This was common through World War II (1941-45).
+We are not entirely sure why this was so common.
+I believe the schools required it.
+At least it was especially common for school-age children.
 The cut has a military look to it.
 This continued after World War II, but generally disappeared in the 1950s.
 Since then the principal hair style has been bangs.
 Here both boys and girls wear bangs.
+Bangs are especially popular for girls, but boys also have their hair done in bangs.
 There are several ways of curring bangs.
 Some boys wear short hair so the bangs are not very pronounced.
 We also note a kind of shaggy bangs as well as bangs that are very sharply cut.

 HBC